Schoen's conjecture for limits of isoperimetric surfaces: Asymptotic behavior of area-minimizing surfaces

 Moreover, for all $0<\varepsilon<\tau/2$ and $i=1,\dots,N$,

-\end{prop} \begin{rema} In the case where $g$ is asymptotic to the Schwarzschild metric \eqref{schwarzschild}, Proposition \ref{graph estimate} has been proved by A.~Carlotto in \cite[Lemma 18]{Carlottocalcvar} under the additional assumption that $\Sigma$ is stable with respect to asymptotically constant variations in the sense of \eqref{stable wrt acv}.
+\end{prop} \begin{rema} In the case where $g$ is asymptotic to the Schwarzschild metric \eqref{schwarzschild}, Proposition \ref{graph estimate} has been proven by A.~Carlotto in \cite[Lemma 18]{Carlottocalcvar} under the additional assumption that $\Sigma$ is stable with respect to asymptotically constant variations in the sense of \eqref{stable wrt acv}.
 There, a version of Corollary \ref{hyperplane uniqueness} is obtained using techniques developed by L.~Simon \cite[Theorem 5.7]{simonisolated}; see \cite[p.~10]{Carlottocalcvar}.
-A version of estimate \eqref{hoelder decay} is obtained as a consequence of the stability with respect to asymptotically constant variations; see \cite[pp.~17-18]{Carlottocalcvar}.
-Here, we provide a new proof of these results in \cite{Carlottocalcvar} based on the monotonicity formula which does not require the assumption of stability with respect to asymptotically constant variations. \end{rema}
+A version of estimate \eqref{hoelder decay} is obtained as a consequence of the stability with respect to asymptotically constant variations; see \cite[pp.~16-18]{Carlottocalcvar}.
+Here, we provide a new proof based on the monotonicity formula of these results in \cite{Carlottocalcvar} that does not require the assumption of stability with respect to asymptotically constant variations. \end{rema}

 We first reduce the proof of Proposition \ref{graph estimate} to the case where $\Sigma$ has only one end. \begin{lem} There exists $r_0>1$ and an integer $N\geq 1$ such that $\Sigma\setminus B^n_{r_0}(0)$ has $N$ connected components $\Sigma_1,\hdots,\Sigma_N\subset\mathbb{R}^n$ each satisfying